- 3 Years (Full time)

 This law degree will allow you to learn about the law, both in the sense of ‘thinking like a lawyer’ and seeing law as a social institution, within two different legal systems.

 You’ll study key topics within law and the legal sector such as contract law and criminal law, as well as the broader context of the law and its relationship with society.
 At the same time, you’ll be introduced to the Spanish legal system and develop your language skills in preparation for your third year studying law at a Spanish university.

-Year 1 provides you with a firm foundation in contract and constitutional law.
-Our Foundations of Law module equips you to study law at undergraduate level and gives you the chance to practice mooting in Moot Court, the School’s dedicated courtroom.
-Meanwhile, a core language module will help you develop and enhance your Spanish language skills, and you’ll gain an understanding of different constitutional systems.
+Year 1 covers many of the foundational topics in English law.
+Our legal skills and theory module equips you to study law at undergraduate level, and a core language module will help you develop and enhance your Spanish language skills.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.